Terbium: Applications

 Terbium is also used in alloys and in the production of electronic devices.
-As a component of Terfenol-D, terbium is used in actuators, in naval sonar systems, sensors, in the SoundBug device (its first commercial application), and other magnetomechanical devices.
+As a component of Terfenol-D, terbium is used in actuators, in naval sonar systems, sensors, and other magnetomechanical devices.
 Terfenol-D is a terbium alloy that expands or contracts in the presence of a magnetic field.
 It has the highest magnetostriction of any alloy.
+It is used to increase verdet constant in long-distance fiber optic communication.
+Terbium-doped garnets are also used in optical isolators, which prevents reflected light from traveling back along the optical fiber.

-Terbium oxide is used in green phosphors in fluorescent lamps and color TV tubes.
-Sodium terbium borate is used in solid state devices.
+Terbium oxides are used in green phosphors in fluorescent lamps, color TV tubes, and flat screen monitors.
+Terbium, along with all other lanthanides except lanthanum and lutetium, is luminescent in the 3+ oxidation state.
 The brilliant fluorescence allows terbium to be used as a probe in biochemistry, where it somewhat resembles calcium in its behavior.
-Terbium "green" phosphors (which fluoresce a brilliant lemon-yellow) are combined with divalent europium blue phosphors and trivalent europium red phosphors to provide the trichromatic lighting technology which is by far the largest consumer of the world's terbium supply.
+Terbium "green" phosphors (which fluoresce a brilliant lemon-yellow) are combined with divalent europium blue phosphors and trivalent europium red phosphors to provide trichromatic lighting, which is by far the largest consumer of the world's terbium supply.
 Trichromatic lighting provides much higher light output for a given amount of electrical energy than does incandescent lighting.

-Terbium is also used to detect endospores, as it acts as an assay of dipicolinic acid based on photoluminescence.

-Precautions

-Terbium has no known biological role.
-As with the other lanthanides, terbium compounds are of low to moderate toxicity, although their toxicity has not been investigated in detail.
-Based on the toxicity of terbium chloride to mice, it is estimated that the ingestion of 500 grams or more could be fatal to a human (c.f. lethal dose of 300 grams of common table salt for a 100 kilogram human).
-The insoluble salts are non-toxic.
+In 2023, terbium compounds were used to create a lattice with a single iron atom that was then examined by synchrotron x-ray beam.
+This was the first successful attempt to characterize a single atom at sub-atomic levels.

+Safety

+Terbium, along with many of the other rare earth elements, is poorly studied in terms of its toxicology and environmental impacts.
+Few health-based guidance values for safe exposure to terbium are available.
+No values are established in the United States by the Occupational Safety and Health Administration or American Conference of Governmental Industrial Hygienists at which terbium exposure becomes hazardous, and it is not considered a hazardous substance under the Globally Harmonized System of Classification and Labelling of Chemicals.

+Reviews of the toxicity of the rare earth elements place terbium and its compounds as "of low to moderately toxicity", remarking on the lack of detailed studies on their hazards and the lack of market demand forestalling evidence of toxicity.

+Some studies demonstrate environmental accumulation of terbium as hazardous to fish and plants.
+High exposures of terbium may enhance the toxicity of other substances causing endocytosis in plant cells.